30 km North-West of Sisteron, via the D4075 road and then the D30.

-Nestling at the foot of rocky crags, impressive vertical cliffs and located on the "Road of the Princes of Orange", Orpierre is a real village of the South, with its little square shaded by plane trees and limetrees, occupied by nonchalant boule players, and its pretty church with its round apse.
+Nestling at the foot of the impressive vertical cliffs and situated on the "route of the Princes of Orange", Orpierre is a true southern village, with its square shaded by plane and lime trees, occupied by nonchalant bowlers, and a pretty church with a round apse.

-If you simply walk along La Grand Rue, and then through the "quartier des Manants" (peasants' quarter) you'll take an unforgettable journey through time.
+Simply walk down the Grand Rue, then through the "quartier des Manants", and you'll take an unforgettable trip back in time.

 And even from above, Orpierre is a sight to behold, with its Roman-tiled roofs and breathtaking rock formations in the background.
 Orpierre is a must for lovers of old stone!

 Hiking (470km of signposted trails in the Buëch